GabSaug/sqlite3_fork/README.md

 <h1 align="center">SQLite Source Repository</h1>

+## Note for KelpieEXPE usage

+Run the .configure script andthen modify the Makefile in accordance to Makefile.example, regarding the EXTRA_CFLAGS variable.

 This repository contains the complete source code for the [SQLite database engine](https://sqlite.org/).
 Some test scripts are also included.
 However, many other test scripts